Shenandoah Valley Road Trip

 For something more luxurious but still kid-friendly, The George Washington Hotel is a great mix of history and modern amenities.
 Built in 1924, the 90 guest rooms include 10 suites, some with built-in fireplaces and whirlpool tubs.
 Families appreciate the indoor pool and fitness center, plus the refined atmosphere.
 It is located in the heart of Winchester, walking distance from shops, restaurants and children’s museum.

 The revamped Virginia Kid’s Trail website connects the dots for you, making it easy for you to plan your vacation and choose local activities that suit your family’s specific interests.
-Virginia.org is a comprehensive resource for all Virginia-bound travelers; their blog has other exciting family-friendly Shenandoah Valley road trip activities.
+Virginia.org is another comprehensive resource for all Virginia-bound travelers.

 Dear Reader: This page may contain affiliate links which may earn a commission if you click through and make a purchase.
 Our independent journalism is not influenced by any advertiser or commercial initiative unless it is clearly marked as sponsored content.
 As travel products change, please be sure to reconfirm all details and stay up to date with current events to ensure a safe and successful trip.